 To get a visa in Mexico, you have to pass an interview at your home consulate and the company who wishes to employ you will need to take a sponsorship letter to immigration.
 If the company you are working for has experience hiring foreign workers, this process should be fairly easy… if not, you might want to hire a lawyer.
 This will help to ensure everything goes through without problems.

-You can bring your family with you (although there’s no guarantee of a work permit for your spouse) and they must register with immigration within 30 days.
+Additionally, you can bring your family with you (although there’s no guarantee of a work permit for your spouse) and they must register with immigration within 30 days.

 Mexico is a favorable choice… there is a demand for native English speakers now that this country is working closer together with the United States.
 As well as being one of the easiest countries to get a work visa, Mexico has great transport links to the States.

 Over the last 10 years, Panama has managed to attract corporations from across the world.
 Many of the world’s biggest multinationals now have major offices in Panama.
 This has led to a huge demand for foreign workers.